Veterans, I’ll be the first to admit I love my Veteran Service Officer.

 My fellow veterans, this is what we’re up against: VSOs who are overworked, underpaid, and underappreciated.

-I don’t know about you, but how likely is this VSO to help a fellow veteran file a winning VA disability claim?
+I don’t know about you, but how likely is this Veteran Service Officer to help a fellow veteran file a winning VA disability claim?

 And once again, where are you going to get the medical evidence you need to prove service connection and get rated at the appropriate level under the law?

-4. Veteran Service Officers lack specialized VA claims knowledge
+4. A Veteran Service Officer can lack specialized VA claims knowledge

-About a year ago, we experimented with having a former accredited VSO join our team at VA Claims Insider.
+About a year ago, we experimented with having a former accredited Veteran Service Officer join our team at VA Claims Insider.

 The experiment lasted a total of 5 days.